prometheus/docs/content/docs/operating/security.md

 used without TLS, but it will then expose usernames and passwords in cleartext over the network.

-On the server side, basic authentication passwords are hashed on disk with the [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) algorithm on disks, and it is your responsibility to pick the number of rounds that matches your security standards.
+On the server side, basic authentication passwords are stored as hashes with the [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) algorithm.
+It is your responsibility to pick the number of rounds that matches your security standards.
 More rounds make brute-force more complicated at the cost of more CPU power and more time to authenticate the requests.